-Notes to the condensed consolidated interim financial statements - continued For the three-month and nine-month periods ended 30 September 2020
+Notes to the condensed consolidated interim financial statements - continued For the three-month period and year ended 31 December 2020

 4.22.
 Statutory reserve

 In accordance with the Saudi Arabian Regulations for Companies, the Company must transfer 10% of the profit each year to the statutory reserve until it has built a reserve equal to 30% of the share capital.
 This reserve is not available for distribution to the shareholders of the Company.